terry9026955/Git_Branch_Compare_Tool/README.md

 # Git_Branch_Compare_Tool
-* Go to the specific directory
+* Go to the specific directory of your local repo
 * To get SHA of the latest commit from remote git repository
 * Check remote and local branch are same or not
 * If same: